AviRawat13/Evaluating-Tips/README.md

 Size - Number of the guests in the party
 As a data scientist, you have been assigned the task to investigate the pattern of the tip received by the restaurant staff because the tip is an important parameter of their salary

-Find out Five-Number summary for "Total Bill" and "Tip" Plot the Box plot diagram for "Total Bill" and "Tip" Analyze the diagram to mark the skewness in the data Find out the outliers for "Total Bill" and "Tip"
+!)Find out Five-Number summary for "Total Bill" and "Tip"<br>
+2)Plot the Box plot diagram for "Total Bill" and "Tip"<br>
+3)Analyze the diagram to mark the skewness in the data<br>
+4)Find out the outliers for "Total Bill" and "Tip"<br>
-Find out the IQR
+5)Find out the IQR<br>
-Plot the histogram for "Total Bill" and "Tip"
+6)Plot the histogram for "Total Bill" and "Tip"<br>
-Identify skewness in each.
-Type of skewness and the possible reason for the skewness Plot the cumulative Frequency Polygon for "Total Bill" and "Tip" Prepare the Frequency Table and Bar Chart for "Size".
-Summarize and explain your findings Prepare two variable frequency tables for "Size" vs "Tip" and "Size" vs "Total Bill".
-Summarize and explain your findings.
+7)Identify skewness in each.
+Type of skewness and the possible reason for the skewness<br>
+8)Plot the cumulative Frequency Polygon for "Total Bill" and "Tip"<br>
+9)Prepare the Frequency Table and Bar Chart for "Size".
+Summarize and explain your findings<br>
+10)Prepare two variable frequency tables for "Size" vs "Tip" and "Size" vs "Total Bill".
+Summarize and explain your findings.<br>
-Explore if there is any dependency between the variable "Tip" and rest of the variables
+11)Explore if there is any dependency between the variable "Tip" and rest of the variables